 Consequently, AFW decided to open their impressive infrastructure to brands wishing to increase their pre-collection visibility by hosting them in a truly exotic travel destination that is Dubai. (just as Chanel and Public School recently did).

-The AFW will provide the perfect infrastructure for hosting the show, buyers, and press at the world’s longest structure The Meydan Hotel & Grandstands, creating a real excitement around the new collections.
+The AFW will provide the perfect infrastructure for hosting the show, buyers, and press.

 AFW is the world’s only platform that pioneers the concept of Ready-Couture.
 After its success, the AFW paves its way to celebrate Dubai as the capital for Pre-Collections.

-As Paris is the Haute Couture capital of the world, Dubai aims to be the capital of the Ready-Couture as well a perfect destination for Pre-Collections happenings.
+As Paris Fashion Week is the Haute Couture powerhouse, the Arab Fashion Week aims to be the benchmark of the Ready-Couture as well a perfect destination for Pre-Collections happenings.

 Our concept is to offer a single 5 days event that gathers buyers, UNHI clients, and press from around the world, likewise, a key-in-hand opportunity to organize a Pre-Collection or Ready-Couture fashion show creating impactful events and photo content for the brands.

 On the 23rd of Apr 2015, H.E.
 Cav.
-Mario Boselli, the Honorary President of the Camera Italiana Della Moda (National Chamber of Italian Fashion) that organises Milan Fashion Week, and the Arab Fashion Council stated: ”Arab Fashion Week is the new landmark of the Fashion Industry and to be on the Calendar alongside to New York, London, Milan & Paris”.
+Mario Boselli, the Honorary President of the Camera Italiana Della Moda (National Chamber of Italian Fashion) that organizes Milan Fashion Week, and the Arab Fashion Council.
+Mario Boselli stated during the announcement press conference ”Arab Fashion Week is the new landmark of the Fashion Industry and to be on the Calendar alongside to New York, London, Milan & Paris”.

 The Arab Fashion Week, Dubai admits to its platform not only local Arab designers but also international brands from all over the world.
-The selection of designers is not based on nationality but on the typology of product which should fit the ‘Ready-Couture’ standards.
+The selection of designers is not based on nationality but on the many different factories that determine the brand’s qualification.